13 Hot Facebook Marketing Tips From the Top Pros

 “Sponsored Stories ensure that activity on your page or app is still prominent.
 And because the ads contain actual activity from friends instead of generic advertising copy, they are a powerful consumer-to-consumer marketing tool,” said Pickering.

 “Measure your Facebook marketing efforts as well as you can.
 Measure unique users, fans, conversions, clicks, activity, retention, loyalty and many other metrics.

 You can find comprehensive brand dashboards, where you can analyze the engagement of your Facebook pages.

 #11: Find the best tool to measure your Facebook marketing

-“Once you have your marketing calendar all set and you are engaging your Facebook fans daily, spend some time to find the right tool to measure your Facebook marketing,” says Victoria Ransom, founder and CEO of Wildfire Interactive.
+“Once you have your marketing calendar all set and you are engaging your Facebook fans daily, spend some time to find the right tool to measure your Facebook marketing,” says Victoria Ransom,.

 “Over time you’ll be able to see your progress as well as your competitors’ progress and adjust your social media strategies,” she added.